 On 25th April, an earthquake of a 7.8 magnitude on the Richter scale and a depth of 2 km, hit Nepal in Lamjung District (north-west of the capital city of Kathmandu; south of the China border).
 The epicentre was located 68km east from Pokhara, and 77 km northwest of Kathmandu.
 Strong aftershocks have been felt in the first days after the quake, with at least 28 occurring on 25th April, ranging in magnitude from 5 to 6.7.
 The National Seismological Centre has recorded as many as 380 aftershocks with a magnitude of 4 or greater, including a 7.3 magnitude earthquake on 12 May, which caused further destruction in already devastated areas.
-The Government of Nepal reports that human casualties has reached 8,856 lives lost with 22,309 additional people injured (Ministry of Home Affairs (MoHA), Nepal Disaster Risk Reduction Portal (DRR Portal), 20 August 2015).
+The Government of Nepal reports that human casualties have reached 8,856 lives lost with 22,309 additional people injured (Ministry of Home Affairs (MoHA), Nepal Disaster Risk Reduction Portal (DRR Portal), 20 August 2015).
 In addition, official reports indicate that 602,257 homes were destroyed and a further 285,099 were severely damaged (MoHA, DRR Portal, 20 August 2015).

 According to the Post Disaster Needs Assessment (PDNA) Report published by the Government of Nepal (GoN), major devastations have taken place in the country.
-Out of the 75 districts, 31 have been severely affected, out of which, 14 have been declared ‘crisis-hit’ for the purpose of prioritizing these districts for rescue and relief operations.
+Out of the 75 districts, 31 have been severely affected, out of which 14 have been declared ‘crisis-hit’ for the purpose of prioritizing these districts for rescue and relief operations.
 17 other neighboring districts have been partially affected.
 The destruction has been widespread, covering residential and government buildings, heritage sites, schools, health posts, rural roads, bridges, water supply systems, and hydropower plants.
 It is estimated that the total value of disaster effects (damages and losses) caused by the earthquakes is NPR 706 billion or its equivalent of US$ 7.0 billion.

 Expected Results and Main Activities: